 What is a Slipped Disc?

-A slipped disc, known medically as a prolapsed disc, occurs when the hard, outer portion of the disc weakens and allows the soft inner portion to leak through, oftentimes compressing or irritating sensitive spinal nerves as a result.
+A slipped disc, or herniated disc, is medically known as a prolapsed disc.
+And when the hard, outer disc portion weakens, a slipped disk occurs.
+Then the soft inner disc portion leaks through.
+As a result, compressing or irritating sensitive spinal nerves occurs.

-Lets back it up a little and talk about the spinal column, it is made up of bones that are stacked on top of each other.
-There are three parts that your spinal column makeup, the cervical spine, the thoracic spine and your lumbar spine.
-These bones are cushioned by disks.
-The discs protect the bones by absorbing the shocks from activities, such as walking, twisting, and lifting.
+Now, lets back it up a little and talk about the spinal column.
+The spinal column includes bones stacked up on top of each other.
+And it makes up of three parts.
+Such as the cervical spine, thoracic spine, and lumbar spine, and are cushioned by disks.
+Additionally, these discs protect the bones by absorbing the shocks from activities.
+These activities include walking, twisting, and lifting.

-When breaking it down, each disc has two parts, a gel-like inner cushion, and a hard outer shell.
-After an injury occurs, it can weaken the soft like inner gel, which can cause protrusion through the tough outer shell.
-When this happens pain and discomfort are typically present.
-Sometimes a slipped disc can even compress a spinal nerve, causing numbness and weakness along the affected nerve area.
+When breaking it down, each disc has two parts; a gel-like inner cushion, and a hard outer shell.
+After an injury occurs, it weakens the soft-like inner gel.
+As a result, this causes protrusion through the tough outer shell.
+Additionally, pain and discomfort are typically present.
+Sometimes, a slipped disk can even compress a spinal nerve.
+Eventually, causing numbness and weakness in the affected area.

-Nonetheless, some slipped discs don’t cause any pain at all and treatment is only required if ongoing pain is experienced or if the discomfort begins to interfere and affect a patient’s quality of life.
+Nonetheless, some slipped disks don’t cause any pain at all!
+And treatment is only required if ongoing pain occurs or if the discomfort begins to interfere and affect a patient’s quality of life.